Charles Sargent (judge)

-Sir Charles Sargent (1821 – 21 June 1900) was the Chief Justice of the Bombay High Court.
+Sir Charles Sargent (1821 – 21 June 1900) was a Chief Justice of the Bombay High Court in British India.

 Early life

 Sargent completed his education at Trinity College, Cambridge where he took his M.A. and achieved the distinction of being Fifth Wrangler.
 He was called to the Bar at Lincoln's Inn in 1848.

 Career

 Before coming to India Sargent was a member of Supreme Council of Justice of the Ionian Islands and also its Chief Justice for six years.
 He joined in the Bombay High Court in 1866 as Puisne Judge and after the retirement of Michael Roberts Westropp he became the Chief Justice in 1882.
 His judgments were generally short, lucid and free from political or racial bias.
 He served there up to 1895.